 The uniqueness of ABAC lies in its dedication and service to all the people in Georgia.
-In addition to offering specialized programs in agricultural and environmental sciences, forest resources and family and consumer sciences, the College also features comprehensive offerings in a total of 52 two-year career and transfer programs.
+In addition to offering specialized programs in agricultural and environmental sciences, forest resources and family and consumer sciences, the College also features comprehensive offerings in a total of 57 two-year career and transfer programs as well as several one year certificate programs.